callrua/aye-robot/README.md

 # Requirements

 $GH_TOKEN environment variable.
-> An GitHub API key, with permission to access and post comments to Pull Requests.
+> A GitHub API key, with permission to access and post comments to Pull Requests.

 $AI_TOKEN environment variable.
 > An API key for ChatGPT, to ask it to review Pull Requests.